hubidu/bifrost-io/BACKLOG.md

     XL
     ___(next element)___
     --( 69 lines more )---'
-- Add a proper cahngelog
+- Add a proper cahngelog for the project
 - Unfortunately say will not be reported as a step: Add say to autoscreenshot methods
-- Add some performance logs
 - Use regexes for proper css detection
 - Support for custom auto screenshot methods
 - HOw can I add the result of a rest api call?